dmwyatt/rsyncwrap/README.md

  destination when the transfer started.
 * `raw_output`: A list of lines we got from the underlying rsync command.
 Useful for debugging during development.

+`TransferStats` objects look like this:

+* `transferred_bytes`:  The total bytes transferred for the current line of rsync output.
+* `percent`:  The percent complete for the current file being transferred.
+* `time`:  Rsync's estimated time for the current file being transferred.
+* `transfer_rate`:  Rsync's value for the current transfer in bytes.
+* `transfer_rate_unit`: Rsync's outputted transfer rate unit.  e.g. "MB/s"
+* `is_completed_stats`:  Is this the stats for a completed file transfer?

 Notes about how we use rsync: